Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Introduction

 The incompressible Navier-Stokes equations can be discretized using the finite volume method (FVM).
 Like LES, the FVM considers filtered velocities, with the filter being the average over a control volume.
 In LES, this filter can have other definitions, for example a convolution with an arbitrary kernel function.
 Unlike LES, the FVM equations are discrete by design.

 The continuous LES equations include a continuous divergence of a flux function.
 The discrete FVM equations contain an integral of a flux function over the control volume boundary.
 By defining this boundary integral as a \emph{discrete} divergence operator applied to the given flux, the FVM equations take the same form as the continuous LES equation.
 This allows for treating LES and the FVM as the same problem, as suggested by Verstappen~\cite{verstappenMergingFilteringModeling2025}.
-In this work, we use the term \emph{discrete} LES when the LES equations are written using a discrete divergence operator, and \emph{classical} LES when the LES equations are written using a continuous divergence operator (and discretized later).